korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 but perfectly valid.
 This set of outer parentheses is the result of the Adventure type, *(Adventure) unknownObject*, and we can chain a method directly on that, as we do here.
-In other words, we don't have to assign the result of the cast, to a local variable.
+In other words, we don't have to assign the result of the cast to a local variable.

-Ok, now lastly, let's look at 1 more way to do this:
+Ok, now lastly, let's look at one more way to do this:
 *else if (unknownObject **instanceof** ScienceFiction **syfy**)*.
 Here, we can see we're using a slightly different version of the **instanceof** operator.
 This is called pattern matching support, for the **instanceof** operator.